 Keep up with the latest rumors ahead of the 2019 NFL draft.

-It's draft day and the speculation will be over with the Arizona Cardinals making the first pick of the 2019 NFL draft in Nashville.
+In 48 hours, the speculation will be over with the Arizona Cardinals making the first pick of the 2019 NFL draft in Nashville.

 Most think that the decision will come down to Heisman Trophy winner Kyler Murray or Ohio State defensive end Nick Bosa.